 As November arrived, he delivered one of the most memorable individual performances in Premier League history.
 Leeds had edged Liverpool in the race for Champions League qualification the previous season and both teams were expected to challenge once again.

-Their early winter meeting proved a Premier League classic, a pulsating end-to-end clash in which Viduka stole the show.
+Their autumn meeting proved a Premier League classic, a pulsating end-to-end clash in which Viduka stole the show.
 The Australian scored all four goals as Leeds won 4-3, with the manner of his finishing announcing him as one of the Premier League’s most feared forwards.

 Each time Liverpool – who led twice, including 2-0 after just 18 minutes – threatened to escape, Viduka found an answer.